stevage/mytardis-app-atom/README.md

     }.items())

-You must run [celerybeat][celerybeat] and [celeryd][celeryd] for the scheduled updates to be performed.
+[celerybeat][celerybeat] and [celeryd][celeryd] must be running for the scheduled updates to be performed.
+In a normal MyTardis environment, they'll already be running.
+If not:
-MyTardis provides a `Procfile` for this purpose, but you can run both adhoc with:

     bin/django celeryd --beat